 - Bootstrap Credential Configuration: The Enrolee and M2M Enrolment Function are pre-provisioned with the Bootstrap Credential that the entity will use to authenticate itself to the other entity.
-The mechanisms for this pre-provisioning are not described in the present document. - Bootstrap Instruction Configuration: The Enrolee and M2M Enrolment Function are provided with: - Either the M2M Authentication Function Identifier (MAF-ID) identifying the M2M Authentication Function for which the Enrolee is to be remotely provisioned when used in conjunction with a MAF-based security association establishment framework; or the identifier of Enrolee B (Enrolee B-ID), when used in conjunction with a Provisioned Symmetric Key Security Association Establishment. - NOTE 1: The identity of the M2M Authentication Function or the Enrolee B is assumed to have been configured prior to the Bootstrap Instruction Configuration phase. - The M2M Enrolment Function is provided with the CSE-ID or AE-ID that the M2M Authentication Function or Enrolee B is to associate with the Enrolee.
+The mechanisms for this pre-provisioning are not described in the present document. - Bootstrap Instruction Configuration: - The Enrolee and M2M Enrolment Function are provided with either: - M2M Authentication Function Identifier (MAF-ID) identifying the M2M Authentication Function for which the Enrolee is to be remotely provisioned when used in conjunction with a MAF-based security association establishment framework; or - The identifier of Enrolee B (Enrolee B-ID), when used in conjunction with a Provisioned Symmetric Key Security Association Establishment. - NOTE 1: The identity of the M2M Authentication Function or the Enrolee B is assumed to have been configured prior to the Bootstrap Instruction Configuration phase.